stain/2022-fdo-paper/manuscript.md

 #### Next steps for FDO {#sec:next-step-fdo}

 The FAIR Digital Object Forum [@{https://fairdo.org/}] working groups are preparing more detailed [requirement documents](https://docs.google.com/spreadsheets/d/1O1PTLmVWqjQgvJsIcPgaZJe9BntHZt8_QndEG0eRwUY/edit) setting out the path for realising FDOs, named _FDO Recommendations_.
-As of 2022-11-30, these documents are in draft stages in Google Docs for internal review and not yet formally been made public.
+As of 2023-01-05, these documents are in draft stages in Google Docs for internal review and have not yet formally been made public.
 As these drafts clarify the future aims and focus of FAIR Digital Objects, we provide their brief summaries below:

+**FAIR Digital Object Overview and Specifications** [@PR-Overview-1.2-20221119] is a comprehensive overview of FAIR Digital Object specifications listed below.
+It serves as a primer that introduces FDO concepts and the remaining documents.

 The **FDO Forum Document Standards** [@WD-DocProcessStd-1.1-20220129] documents the recommendation process within the forum, starting at _Working Draft_ (WD) status within the closed working group and later within the open forum, then _Proposed Recommendation_ (PR) published for public review, finalised as _FDO Forum Recommendation_ (REC) following any revisions.
 In addition, the forum may choose to _endorse_ existing third-party notes and specifications.

 The **FDO Requirement Specifications** [@PR-RequirementSpec-2.0-20220826] is an update of [@bonino_2019] as the foundational definition of FDO.
 This sets the criteria for classifying an digital entity as a FAIR Digital Object, allowing for multiple implementations.
-The requirements shown in table [tbl:fdo-checks] are largely equivalent, but here clarified with references to other FDO documents.
+The requirements shown in Table @tbl:fdo-checks are largely equivalent, but in this specification clarified with references to other FDO documents.

 The **Machine actionability** [@PR-MachineActionDef-2.0-20220611] sets out to define what is meant by _machine actionability_ for FDOs. _Machine readable_ is defined as elements of bit-sequences defined by structural specification, _machine interpretable_ elements that can be identified and related with  semantic artefacts, while _machine actionable_ are elements with a type with operations in a symbolic grammar.
 The document largely describes requirements for resolving an FDO to metadata, and how types should be related to possible operations.